CyberSyntax/org-queue/README.md

      - **Default Priority**: Defined by `org-priority-default` (default: `32`)
      - **Lowest Priority**: Defined by `org-priority-lowest` (default: `64`)

-     When you create a new task (e.g., with `C-RET`) or perform interactive random scheduling (e.g., with `C-c q s`), `org-queue` automatically assigns a random priority within the range defined by `org-priority-default` and `org-priority-lowest`, provided the task does not already have a priority.
+     When you create a new task (e.g., with `C-RET`), `org-queue` automatically assigns a random priority within the range defined by `org-priority-default` and `org-priority-lowest`, provided the task does not already have a priority.

+     For interactive random scheduling (e.g., with `C-c q s`), if the task does not have a priority, `org-queue` assigns a random priority within the range defined by `org-priority-default` and `org-priority-lowest`.
+If the task already has a priority, `org-queue` identifies the heuristic range it belongs to and assigns a new random priority within the same range.

      This ensures a flexible system that adapts to your workflow while maintaining a balanced workload distribution.